Khomas Region: Demographics

 Households in Khomas earn by far the highest average annual income at N$47,407, well more than the national average of N$17,198.
 There is very limited subsistence farming in the region, with only 0.4 percent of the population engaged in farming, 0.3 percent of households are rearing animals, and 0.1 percent are earning income from cash cropping.
 Windhoek accommodates most of Namibia's light industry and manufacturing.
 Some of the most important are meat processing, bottling and canning, beer brewing, plastics, and refrigeration.
 The city is also Namibia's educational, commercial, and tourism capital.
 In 2001 the employment rate for the labor force (46% of those 15+) was 71% employed and 29% unemployed.
 For those 15+ years old and not in the labor force (50%), 55% were students, 25% homemakers, and 20% retired, too old, etc. According to the 2012 Namibia Labour Force Survey, unemployment in the Khomas Region stood at 26.5%.
 The two studies are methodologically not comparable.

-Among households, 98% had safe water, 20% no toilet facility, 69% electricity for lighting, 83% access to radio, and 9% had wood or charcoal for cooking.
-In terms of households' main sources of income, 1% derived it from farming, 74% from wages and salaries, 7% cash remittances, 11% from business or non-farming, and 4% from pension.
+Among households, 98.7% had safe water, 17.0% no toilet facility, 64.1% electricity for lighting, and 9.8% had wood or charcoal for cooking.
+In terms of households' main sources of income, 0.5% derived it from farming, 64.4% from wages and salaries, 11.7% from business or non-farming, and 4.8% from old-age pension.

-For every 1000 live births there were 53 female infant deaths and 54 male.
+For every 1000 live births in 2001 there were 53 female infant deaths and 54 male.
 The life expectancy at birth was 56 years for females and 54 for males.
 Among children younger than 15, 5% had lost a mother, 10% a father, and 1% were orphaned by both parents.
 4% of the entire population had a disability, of which 22% were deaf, 44% blind, 11% had a speech disability, 9% hand disability, 15% leg disability, and 4% mental disability.